Bayesian Multinomial Logistic Regression for Numerous Categories: Methodology

-Now suppose we were to fit a logistic regression model to each of the categorical probabilities.
-For each $j \in 1, \ldots, C$, let $\beta_j \in R^P$ be a vector of coefficients, and we model the probability that an observation from $y_i$ falls into one each of the $C$ different categories with:
+consisting of $n_i$ independent categorical observations from subject $i$, where each observation comes from category $j$ with probability $\pi_{ij}$, $j \in \{1, \ldots, C\}$.
+Logistic regression is used to model each of the categorical probabilities.
+That is, let $\bbeta_j \in \mathbb{R}^P$ be a vector of coefficients for category $j$, such that the probability that an observation from $\by_i$ falls into one each of the $C$ different categories is modeled with a softmax function the linear predictors $\bx_i^T\bbeta_k$, $k=1,...,C$:

-where each vector $x_i \in R^P$ contains the observed values of the $P$ explanatory variables associated with observation $y_i$.
-From here, the Bayesian approach also includes a prior on the $\beta_j$, which we'll leave as general/unspecified and denote as $p(\beta_j)$ for now. \\

-However, while the $\pi_{ij}$ are identifiable as presently defined, the $\beta_j$ are not.
-If identification and interpretability of the $\beta_j$ are desirable properties, the common practice is to assume that $\beta_j=0$ for a chosen category $j$.
-In this paper, when this assumption is made, we assume it is for the last category: without loss of generality, let $\beta_C = 0$.
-The implication here though is that these coefficients $\beta_j$ now represent the effects of $x_i$ on the log odds between categories $j$ and $C$.
-Of course, there are some cases/applications where this is not a desirable property. \\

-To estimate the posterior distribution of the $\beta$ coefficients, Monte Carlo methods are typically employed.
-Generally speaking, and for several reasons, a ``Gibbs" draw, i.e. sampling directly from a known conditional distribution, is typically preferable to a standard Metropolis-Hastings draw when sampling a parameter.
-These reasons include that 1) Metropolis-Hastings requires the tuning of proposal distribution parameters and 2) the acceptance rate in Metropolis-Hastings sampling is less than 1, which likely results in a lower effective sample size.
-However, as \cite{holmes2006} point out, no conjugate priors exist for the linear model coefficients in Bayesian GLMs, and thus direct samples from the conditional posteriors are not possible with the model above with standard/typical priors on the $\beta$'s.
-There are data augmentation methods that allow Gibbs sampling though, which are discussed in the next section. \\

-An additional issue with standard approaches is that the denominator in Equation \ref{pi} requires other categories' parameter values/information, which means that the parameters must be sampled/updated in sequence, thus removing possibilities for enhanced computational speed through parallelization.
-We address this with our approach in Section \ref{sec:ours}.